 The CDs are offered to meet investor demand for products that reflect the risk-return profile and market exposure provided by the CDs.
-See "Hypothetical Payout Profile" and "How the CDs Work" in this disclosure supplement for an illustration of the risk-return profile of the CDs and "The J.P.
-Morgan Large-Cap Dynamic BlendSM3 Index" in this disclosure supplement for a description of the market exposure provided by the CDs.
+See "Hypothetical Payout Profile" and "How the CDs Work" in this term sheet for an illustration of the risk-return profile of the CDs and "The J.P.
+Morgan Large-Cap Dynamic BlendSM 5 Index" in this term sheet for a description of the market exposure provided by the CDs.